What you need to know about throat cancer

-Keep in mind that throat cancer is not a common cancer, but it still has a devastating effect on a person’s life, especially if the cancer causes damage to the larynx, or voice box.
+Keep in mind that throat cancer is not common cancer, but it still has a devastating effect on a person’s life, especially if the cancer causes damage to the larynx or voice box.

 HPV (genital human papillomavirus) can also place someone at risk for throat cancer.
 There are over 40 types of HPV that can infect the mouth and throat.
 This is called “oral HPV.”
-HPV can cause cancers at the base of the tongue, the tonsils and the back of throat.
+HPV can cause cancers at the base of the tongue, the tonsils, and the back of the throat.

 There is no simple screening test for throat cancer.
 So early detection is very important to increase survival rates.